Arthur Wright (speedway rider)

-Arthur Wright (1933-2016) was an English speedway rider.
+Arthur Wright (14 October 1933 – 7 November 2016) was a motorcycle speedway rider from England.
+He earned seven international caps for the England national speedway team.

 Speedway career

 Wright was a leading speedway rider in the 1950s.
 He reached the final of the Speedway World Championship in the 1955 Individual Speedway World Championship.

-He rode in the top tier of British Speedway, riding for Bradford Tudors.
+Wright rode in the top tier of British Speedway, riding for Bradford Tudors.

+After seven seasons with Bradford he joined Oxford Cheetahs in 1958 before going on to ride for Belle Vue Aces.